sergey-zavadsky/PostmanReadmeGen/README.md

 1. **Summary**: A concise summary of the Postman collection.
 2. **Detailed**: This section includes detailed information from the collection.

-## Key Features

-- Simplifies the documentation of Postman collections for your GitHub projects.
-- Automatically generates a README with both a summary and detailed sections.

 ## Installation

 To get started, import `generateTrees` and provide a folder with your Postman collections.